|Period:||01.04.2016 - 31.05.2019|

 The aim of the ongoing project is to develop an anodizing process based on sulfuric acid anodizing (SAA), which allows subsequent chemical nanotechnology impregnation to increase resistance to strongly alkaline media.
 The modification of the anodizing parameters (current-voltage regimes, temperature and bath composition) should directly influence the pore morphology, so that the pore diameter and shape are optimized for the subsequent impregnation.
 The impregnation is to be carried out using aqueous nanoparticulate zirconium dioxide dispersions since zirconium dioxide has a high resistance to strong acids and bases.
 In addition, the coefficient of expansion of zirconium dioxide is approximately equal to that of aluminum oxide, which means that thermal stress should not be a problem for the generated layers.
 The impregnated anodizing layers are then to be characterized by modern analytical methods and their corrosion behavior both electrochemically and by aging in typical basic cleaners.

-The future work will include the further optimization of the pore design (expansion of the pores) on the other hand, the already available samples should be impregnated with aqueous zirconium dioxide dispersions and compared with industrially anodized samples (benchmark), which were also impregnated with zirconium dioxide.
-After successful impregnation, the samples should be characterized and tested for their corrosion resistance in basic media.
+The future work includes the investigation of impregnated SAA layers by means of FE-SEM in order to be able to detect nanoparticles directly in the pores.
+The impregnated SAA samples should be compared with industrially anodised samples (benchmark), which were also impregnated with the zirconium dioxide dispersion.
+Subsequently, the samples are to be electrochemically characterized and tested for their corrosion resistance in basic media.